Castration Movie: "Chapter iii. Polygon!!!! Heartmoder"

-In New York City, protagonist Circle lives in a trans woman separatist cult called the “Polygon Angels,” but is having second thoughts about her commitment to the group.
-We learn that the cult has constant ketamine-fueled orgies, has an ideological stance influenced by the /lgbt/ board on 4chan, has predatory online recruitment tactics facilitated by an AI chatbot, and that the members live on a diet of only hot dogs.
+In New York City, protagonist Circle lives in a trans woman separatist cult called "Polygon", but is having second thoughts about her gender identity and commitment to the group.
+The cult has constant ketamine-fueled orgies, has an ideological stance influenced by the /lgbt/ board on 4chan, uses predatory online recruitment tactics facilitated by an AI chatbot that serves as the cult's oracle, and the members live on a diet of only hot dogs.
 Groupthink takes precedence over there being any single leader, and the members are ideologically captured to varying degrees.

 In the second act, Circle escapes into the Bushwick night.
-After a falling out with her salacious former roommate from before joining the cult, she gets swept up by a visiting Canadian, and ends up at a party and then an after-party.
-During the course of the night, she encounters a number of cisgender characters who provide dissenting perspectives on Circle’s living situation and transgender status, including Keller (Ivy Wolk), a crass “ex-nonbinary” woman.
-After hints of a budding relationship with Keller, Circle decides to leave the Polygon Angels behind, although she must return to the Angels’ residence briefly to gather her belongings.
-Upon returning, the Angels lock her in a cage and abuse her, before Keller ultimately comes and saves her.
-Circle and Keller depart together, and Circle decides to detransition and live as a man at Keller’s suggestion.
+After a falling out with her salacious former roommate from before joining the cult, she gets swept up by a visiting Canadian woman, and ends up at a party and then an after-party.
+During the course of the night, she encounters a number of cisgender characters who provide dissenting perspectives on Circle's living situation and transgender status, including Keller (Ivy Wolk), a crass "ex-nonbinary" woman who suggests that Circle should detransition.
+After hints of a budding relationship with Keller, Circle decides to leave Polygon behind, although she decides to return to the cult's residence briefly to gather her belongings.
+Upon returning, she is initially told she is allowed to leave after signing an non-disclosure agreement, but after signing she is attacked and forced to strip naked before getting into a dog cage.
+The members of Polygon ritually abuse and degrade her, before ultimately telling her to commit suicide with a handgun.
+However, Keller arrives in time to save her, having learned about the cult from a friend, and the cult splinters as various members become disillusioned and leave.
+Having decided to detransition and live as a man, Circle gets a haircut from Keller, and the two depart Brooklyn together.

+"Chapter iii.ii Junior Ghosts—Premorphic Drift"

+Back in Vancouver, Izzy is cursed by the victim of a support group mass murder and her partner comes out as a transgender woman.

+"Castration Movie Anthology iii.
+Year of the Hyaena"

+"Interregnum"

+Adeline and Traps do a job together.

+"Chapter iii.
+Chastity No Exit Virtue Cuck"

+Michaela tries to be a good person.